What is a Patent? Easy & Brilliant Explanation for 2026

 What Can Be Patented?

-Not every idea can be patented.
-Only those inventions that meet specific criteria qualify.
 Generally, an invention must fulfill the following three requirements:

 1. Novelty